daotq2000/seo/content/Introduction-to-seo/on-page-off-page-technical-seo/_index.md

 ---
-title : "Introduction to Types of SEO: On-Page, Off-Page, and Technical SEO"
+title : "3.
+Introduction to Types of SEO: On-Page, Off-Page, and Technical SEO"
 description: "Discover the three main types of SEO: On-page SEO, Off-page SEO, and Technical SEO.
 Learn how to optimize your website for better visibility and ranking." date : "`r Sys.Date()`" weight : 2